wolframalexa/wolframalexa.github.io/category/leadership.md

 title: Experience
 sidebar_link: true
 ---
+## LeafLabs
+* **September 2023 - present**
+	* I work on lots of hardware, mainly increasing quality and quantity of neuroscience data available to researchers, and various client projects along the way!

 ## Formlabs
-* **August 2022 - present**
+* **August 2022 - August 2023**
-	* I am an electrical engineer in R&D, working on the next generation of SLA printing.
+	* I was an electrical engineer in R&D, working on the next generation of SLA printing.
 I'm very excited to share more news when our product comes out!

 ## NVIDIA
 * **Summers 2020 & 2021: Hardware Intern**